HJandu/CryptoClustering/README.md

 In this challenge, I have used my knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

+To achieve this, the task was broken down into the following parts:
+1. Find the Best Value for k Using the Original Scaled DataFrame
+2. Cluster Cryptocurrencies with K-means Using the Original Scaled Data
+3. Optimize Clusters with Principal Component Analysis
+4. Find the Best Value for k Using the PCA Data
+5. Cluster Cryptocurrencies with K-means Using the PCA Data
+6. Visualize and Compare the Results